jvherck/divitus/README.md

 If you want to contact me regarding the bot, you can join the support server or DM me on `jvh#8686`.

 ### Data Removal
-If you want your data to be removed from the bot you can use the command `/settings reset True`: this will delete all your information in the bot.
-(Note: this will remove all your progress too since your information is wiped from the whole database!)
+If you want your _personal data_ to be removed from the bot you can use the **command** `/settings reset True`: this will delete all your information in the bot.
+(Note: this will remove all your progress too since your information is wiped from the whole database!) \
-If you want your server (=guild) data to be removed, you can join the support server and open a ticket to
+If you want your _server (=guild) data_ to be removed, you can join the **support server** and open a ticket to let us know.
+We will remove this data.
+(Note: normal commands with prefix will not work anymore, and some other features of the bot might not work either!)